gopiotr/zephyr/doc/guides/test/babblesim.rst

         -   run Ninja generator
 2. Run simulation
         -   parse ``bsim_config`` from ``bs_testsuite.yaml`` file and prepare
-            suitable commands to run each simulated devices and wireless medium
+            suitable commands to run each simulated devices and physical layer
         -   run simulation
         -   if some error/failure occurs during run simulation then mark test as ``FAILED`` - otherwise as ``PASSED``